 By default, the solar charger uses its internal temperature for battery temperature compensated charging.
-An internal temperature reading is taken in the morning and then again when the solar charger has been idle for at least one hour, for example when the charger is not actively charging a battery or supplying a load.
+An internal temperature reading is taken in the morning and then again when the e solar charger has been idle for at least one hour, for example when the charger is not actively charging a battery or supplying a load.

-When the solar charger is part of a VE.Smart network and receives a battery temperature reading from a Battery Sense or a battery monitor with temperature sensor, the actual battery temperature will be used for temperature compensated charging throughout the day.
+When the solar charger is part of VE.Smart Networking and receives a battery temperature reading from a Battery Sense or a battery monitor with a temperature sensor, the actual battery temperature will be used for temperature compensated charging throughout the day.